dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

     ```csharp
     app.MapGrpcService<BasketService>();
     ```

 1. Delete the `Services/GreeterSrevice.cs` file that was included with the template, including the `Services` directory.

 ## Implement Redis storage logic

-1. Create a file `RedisBasketStore.cs` in a `Storage` directory and define a class in it named `RedisBasketStore` with a constructor that accepts a single parameter of type `IConnectionMultiplexer`:
+1. In the `Basket.API` project, create a file `RedisBasketStore.cs` in a `Storage` directory and define a class in it named `RedisBasketStore` with a constructor that accepts a single parameter of type `IConnectionMultiplexer`:

     ```csharp
     namespace eShop.Basket.API.Storage;